123andy/redcap-docker-compose/rdc/documentation/README.md

    containing the `docker-compose.yml` file (typically `rdc/` and running a docker-compose up command: `docker-compose up -d`.

 ## Installing REDCap
 After you start up your docker environment, you should be able to connect to `http://localhost` and see an installer to guide you through the REDCap setup.

+   * On some macs, we've seen issues with using the name `localhost`.
+If you are unable to resolve a webpage with [http://localhost/](http://localhost) you can try [http://127.0.0.1](http://127.0.0.1).
+     * On my mac, I have edit the local hosts file and created an entry called `redcap.local`.
+To do this, type `sudo open -e /etc/hosts` and make the line for 127.0.0.1 look like:
+       ```127.0.0.1       localhost redcap.local```
+       You should now be able to open up your localhost docker with http://redcap.local

 ## Configure REDCap
 At this point, we assume that you have a running set of containers.
 If you should now setup your database.